VinFast VF 8: Drivetrain

 The VF 8 is available with multiple traction motor arrangements.
 In the United States, the VF 8 has a dual-motor all-wheel-drive arrangement, with output of either 348 hp and 368 lbft ("Eco" model) or 402 hp and 457 lbft ("Plus").
-In Vietnam, the VF 8 is also available with 2 versions: Eco and Plus.
+In Vietnam, the VF 8 is also available in two versions: Eco and Plus.
 Both of them use dual-motor and all-wheel-drive configuration.
-The VF 8 Eco has 260 kW and 500 Nm, while VF 8 Plus has 300 kW and 620 Nm.
+The VF 8 Eco has 260 kW and 500 Nm, while the VF 8 Plus has 300 kW and 620 Nm.

 The first batteries used in the VF 8 are from Samsung SDI.
 VinFast plans to add its own battery factory by August 2022.
-Both the "Eco" and "Plus" models are available with one of two traction battery options: "standard range", with 82 kW-hr usable, or "extended range", with 87.7 kW-hr usable (90 kW-hr gross).
+Both the Eco and Plus models are available with one of two traction battery options: "standard range", with 82 kW-hr usable, or "extended range", with 87.7 kW-hr usable (90 kW-hr gross).
 The estimated range depends on the powertrain and battery combination, ranging from 248 mi ("Plus, standard range") to 292 mi ("Eco, extended range") under the WLTP cycle.
 For the United States, the batteries are leased separately from the vehicle to reduce purchase costs and alleviate concerns regarding traction battery degradation.
 VinFast have stated they will replace a leased battery if it falls below 70% of initial capacity.
-Eventually, VinFast plan to offer the vehicle with a purchased battery.
+Eventually, VinFast plans to offer the vehicle with a purchased battery.

 Safety

-On 18th September 2024 mechanical engineer Hazar Denli says he was sacked after raising safety concerns about VinFast testing.
-On 24 April 2024, a family of four was killed in a VinFast VF8 crash, in Pleasanton, California.
-Police reported the vehicle lost control, veered off the road, hit a pole and caught fire.
+On 18 September 2024, mechanical engineer Hazar Denli said he was sacked after raising safety concerns about VinFast testing.
+On 24 April 2024, a family of four was killed in a VinFast VF 8 crash in Pleasanton, California.
+Police reported the vehicle lost control, veered off the road, hit a pole, and caught fire.

 In September 2024, the NHTSA's Office of Defects Investigation (ODI) initiated an investigation following 14 complaints regarding the VF 8's Lane Keeping Assistance (LKA) system.
 The complaints indicated that the system had difficulty accurately detecting lanes, provided incorrect steering inputs, and was challenging to override.
 The ODI cautioned that these problems could necessitate significant effort from drivers to maintain control, potentially raising the risk of accidents.